Bachelor of Science in Cloud Computing and Solutions

 - Our graduates will be able to ethically and appropriately apply knowledge of societal impacts of information technology in the course of career-related activities.

 The Bachelor of Science in Cloud Computing and Solutions program consists of a minimum of 180 quarter credit hours.
 The duration of the program depends on transfer credit.
 Any combination of prior learning credit will not exceed 75 percent of the credits required for the degree.
 You are responsible for providing the University with an official copy of all transcripts for prior college credit.
-Refer to the First-Term Responsibilities section for additional information.
+Refer to the Prior Learning Assessment General Guidelines section for additional information.
 Upon successful completion of the program, you will be awarded a bachelor of science degree.

 - Technology Skills: Apply current technical tools and methodologies to create cloud solutions.